lzap/dejq/README.md

 * heartbeat - duration of the heartbeat update (depends on the workload and your cleanup procedure)
 * maxBeats - maximum amount of heartbeats until the job is considered stuck and cancelled

+Every function handler is automatically assigned an extra goroutine responsible for updating heartbeat on the background until the handler returns.
+There is no limit on how long a job can be processed.

 Logging verbosity levels:

 * 0 - only errors (the default level)